 Technical Assistance and Training

-HRSA staff also outlined multiple TA and training initiatives that are underway, augmenting ongoing initiatives targeting integrated planning, minority MSM, PLWH leadership, and hepatitis C.
+HRSA staff also outlined multiple TA and training initiatives that are underway, augmenting ongoing initiatives targeting integrated planning, minority MSM, leadership and people with HIV, and hepatitis C.

 HHS Initiatives in Response to HIV Among Black Gay Men

 HRSA's Message to USCA 2016 Attendees HRSA’s Ryan White HIV/AIDS Program (RWHAP) and USCA continue to move forward to tackle persistent challenges.
 Nearly three out of every four Ryan White HIV/AIDS Program clients are members of racial or ethnic minority populations.
 HRSA and its over 600 grant recipients—and thousands of HIV care providers—are continuously developing innovative ways to engage people in the HIV care continuum as we pursue the goals of the National HIV/AIDS Strategy: Updated through 2020 (NHAS 2020).

 Laura Cheever, M.D., Sc.M.

 Health Resources and Services Administration